find your perfect postgrad program

 The MA is for you if you've taken English language and/or literature modules at undergraduate level, or studied allied disciplines such as TESOL.
 It's of particular interest if you're wishing to pursue further study, or if you're teaching English and wish to gain a further qualification and investigate current developments in the field.

 If studying the degree full-time, you'll complete 180 credits in one academic year.
 If part-time, you'll normally complete 180 credits in two academic years.
 You'll study five core modules (including a 60-credit dissertation on a topic of English language and/or literature), as well as two modules from the list of options.
-The two core modules Materialities, Institutions and Contexts, and Themes and Problems in Modern and Contemporary Literature examine classic and contemporary critical texts on literature in relation to ideas in larger contexts, such as history, the visual image, gender, psychoanalysis and post-colonialism.
-The two core modules Multilingualism, Past and Present, and English Worldwide examine linguistic variation and contact in English and other languages from a wide range of perspectives, both historical and present day.
+The two core modules Writing the Self, and Themes and Problems in Modern and Contemporary Literature examine classic and contemporary critical texts on literature in relation to history, the visual image, gender, psychoanalysis and post-colonialism while exploring issues such as life-writing, autofiction, embodiment, biography, memory, otherness, and the non-human.
+The two core modules Multilingualism, Concepts and Applications, and English Worldwide examine linguistic variation and contact in English and other languages from a wide range of perspectives, both historical and present day.

 Teaching is mainly delivered through weekly two- or three-hour sessions for each module, which include tutorials, seminars, practical sessions and workshops.
 There's also independent self-directed study, and you'll be prepared for the dissertation via structured sessions in research methodology.
 Assessment methods include submitted coursework such as essays, reviews and exercises – there are no formal exams.